NREL/OpenStudio-analysis-spreadsheet/README.md

 This example uses OpenStudio's Analysis & AWS gem to setup and run simulations on an Amazon OpenStudio Cluster.

 ## Layout
-* Doc - Contains the spreadsheet (input_data.json).
-This is what you will change
 * Analysis - These are the exported files that are uploaded to the cloud server to run.
+* Projects - List of projects in the form of analysis spreadsheets.
+These are the file that you should edit and copy.
-* Seeds - Example seed OSM models
+* Seeds - Example seed OSM models.
-* Weather - Where to dump other weather files of interest
+* Weather - Where to dump other weather files of interest.
-* Measures- Local cache of BCL measures
+* Measures- Local cache of BCL measures.

 ## Instructions

 Currently the execution of this requires command line (terminal) access.

-* Make sure to have ruby 2.0 installed and the bundler gem.
-Check your version of ruby by running `ruby --version`.
+* Make sure to have Ruby 2.0 installed and the bundler gem.
+Check your version of Ruby by running `ruby --version`.
 * Note that if you are a Windows user, install the 32-bit version of Ruby from here: http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.0.0-p353.exe?direct
 * If you are behind a **proxy** then make sure to export the environment variables.
 For windows you can add them to your environment or at the command line using.
 Similar for Mac/Linux except use export.

 ```